 - Alexa will then connect the devices and create a group.

 - Once everything is grouped together, you can make a command by saying, “Alexa, play [song] on [Echo group name].”

 More and more speakers support Wi-Fi integration, which allows for high-quality streaming over an 802.11b/g, 2.4GHz connection.
 Wi-Fi integration is useful as it lets you stream over an array of music services for more reliable connectivity and 24bit/96kHz audio.

-Although Bluetooth audio can’t outperform wired listening, it can be improved with certain codecs.
-AAC and aptX are commonly supported by higher end headphones and speakers.
+Although Bluetooth audio can’t outperform wired listening, it can be improved with certain codecs, which are the technology that transmits audio from the sound source to the listening source.
+AAC and aptX are commonly supported by higher-end headphones and speakers.
 The former works best with iOS devices while the latter is great for Android users; both facilitate perceptibly lag-free streaming.
 If you’re using a speaker that supports AAC, be aware that audio quality varies greatly with Android devices.